 Contact the Suffolk Families Information Service for help to find out about local support services, childcare, holiday activities and much more.

-- For an overview of all services, key priorities and the 2012 Children's Trust Plan for children and young people (CYP) go to the CYP Services page in the Your Council section.
+For an overview of all services and our key priorities for children and young people (CYP) go to our Children and Young People's Services page.

 Access Unlimited is a one stop shop for information, advice and support for disabled children, young people and their families

 Enabling those who receive support from children's social care services to have their say in all matters affecting their lives

 Providing a range of residential and support options for vulnerable children and young people

 An overview of the common assessment framework process for families, with access to CAF forms and guidance for professionals